These policies and procedures are subject to change at any time.

 If we see that there is a consistent biter these steps will be taken.

 We will treat any threatening message with seriousness.
 As appropriate we will call 911, evacuate the building to Fairmount Towers until an “all clear” is given by the WSU Police Department.
 We also have a written crisis plan on file for all other emergencies, evacuations or crises.
 Available upon request.

 The front entrance to the CDC is locked at all times.
 CDC parents and staff are given confidential codes along with security access cards which allow them access to the building.
+Your card does not work before 7:30 and after 5:30.
 You will also need your access card and code to enter the building when going outside on the playground to get your child.
 Additional security cards can be purchased for $10.00 for additional family members if a parent deems it necessary.
+If you would lose your card there would be a $10.00 fee to replace it, unless it is a Shocker ID card and then you would have to get it replaced on campus for a fee.
 All others are allowed into the building by administrative personnel.
 We require that any person who is not familiar to the administrative staff or teachers to show ID.
 Please be mindful of this when someone is picking up your child who does not normally do so.
 Please do not let anyone trail behind you into the building that you do not know.